vmware-archive/Gemfire-JMS-AsyncWB-PoC/README.md

-#Integration of JMS and Gemfire async Write-behind
+<h1> VMware has ended active development of this project, this repository will no longer be updated.</h1><br>#Integration of JMS and Gemfire async Write-behind

 This project provides a sample implementation of async write-behind after reading a message from JMS.
 Demo makes use of Apache activemq, mysql and Gemfire.
 Before we good run this project, we need to have activemq and mysql running on the local sandbox.